-There are several ways to set tupletSpannerDuration.
-The command \tupletSpan sets it to a given duration, and clears it when instead of a duration \default is specified.
+There are ways to set tupletSpannerDuration besides using a \set command.
+The command \tupletSpan sets it to a given duration, or clears it when instead of a duration \default is specified.
 Another way is to use an optional argument with \tuplet.